 It's said that good things come in small packages, and Costa Rica is a perfect example.
 Though smaller than most US states, the country features an incredible number of superb birding areas packed within its boundaries.
-So many, in fact, that they can't all be fit into a single tour, which is why we've put together a fun, two-parted trip designed to visit some of these outlying areas.
+So many, in fact, that they can't all be fit into a single tour, which is why we've put together a fun, two-parted birding tour designed to visit some of these outlying areas.

 Whether you've already been to Costa Rica or you're on your first visit, you're bound to be blown away by the spectacular birding this "small package" has to offer!